Guardianship of Incapacitated or Disabled Persons

-Guardianships for physically or mentally disabled or incapacitated persons have, in recent decades, been understood to facilitate the independence and self-reliance of the person being looked after (called a "ward").
+A guardianship for physically or mentally disabled or incapacitated persons have, in recent decades, been understood to facilitate the independence and self-reliance of the ward.
 Guardianships are limited as much as is reasonable in order to allow wards to exercise as much control over their lives as possible while maintaining as much dignity and self-reliance as possible.
 The desires of the wards are given primary consideration.
-Also, wards are allowed to do as much of their own care-giving as is physically and mentally possible.
+Also, wards are allowed to do as much of their own caregiving as is physically and mentally possible.

-- Making sure that educational and medical services are maintained and adequate, and
+- Making sure that educational and medical services are maintained and adequate.

 - Submitting updates to the court of the ward's condition.
 These court updates describe the ward's living situation, status of mental and physical health based upon medical examinations and official records, provide a list of services being received by the ward, describe services rendered by the guardian, account for the ward's monetary assets, and any other information necessary to submit to the court in order for it to assess the status of the ward and the guardian's duties.

 Guardians aren’t expected to micromanage a ward’s life, since they’re not providing caretaking services.
 One way to think of it is as a provision of decision-making services.
 Guardians step in when necessary to make decisions and give consent to things that the incapacited person doesn't have the capability of doing on their own.
 This is the limit of their duties.

 How Is a Guardian for a Disabled Person Chosen?